annatroiano/demo-music-player/README.md

 ];
 ```

 As shown in the array, title names corresponds to the mp3 file names, while artist names are written normally.
-The app is built in such a way that, when songs are displayed in the music player, dashes in the title names are converted into spaces and each word is capitalized.
+The app is built in such a way that, when songs are displayed in the music player, dashes in the title names are converted into spaces and the first letter of each word is capitalized.

 When the app is launched, the **volume** is at 0.
 Its value can be turned up or down in a range between 0 (mute) and 10 (loudest).